Content

 Pedagogy

-Option A: Learners will engage with weekly lecture input, directed reading activities, facilitated peer discussions, electronic resources and formative feedback to achieve the learning outcomes.
-Option B: Learners will engage in intensive mode with lecture input (36 hours), directed reading activities, facilitated peer discussion, electronic resources and formative feedback, to achieve the learning outcomes.
+Teaching Pattern B: Learners will engage in intensive mode with lecture input (36 hours), directed reading activities, facilitated peer discussions, electronic resources, and formative feedback, to achieve the learning outcomes.

 Indicative Bibliography

 • Anglican–Roman Catholic International Commission (ARCIC).
 Mary: Grace and Hope in Christ.
-Harrisburg: Morehouse Publishing, 2005.
+Harrisburg: Morehouse, 2005.

 • Boss, Sarah J., ed.
 Mary: The Complete Resource.
 Oxford: Oxford University Press, 2007.